matty-gee/social_navigation_analysis_old/README.md

 Developed in python

 Clone repository locally

-or use conda to set up a new isolated environment to install requirements.
+Or use conda to set up a new isolated environment to install requirements.

 ```bash
 pip install --user --upgrade git+